arduino/docs-content/content/hardware/03.nano/carriers/nano-connector-carrier/datasheet/datasheet.md

 ### Board Selection

-The Nano Connector Carrier lets you select between 5 V or 3.3 V Nano boards to ensure compatibility with the whole Nano family.
-For this, toggle the carrier onboard switch to its respective position following the table below.
+The Nano Connector Carrier lets you select +5 VDC or +3.3 VDC Nano boards to ensure compatibility with the whole Nano family.
+To do this, toggle the carrier onboard switch to its respective position, following the table below.

 ![Board Selector Switch](assets/board-selector.png)